 GAAP requires the recording of all unconditional, irrevocable split-interest agreements under which the Foundation is entitled to receive a benefit.
 With the exception of charitable gift annuities, split-interest agreements are carried out through the formation of charitable trusts, the trustees of which may be either the Foundation or third parties, such as commercial banks.
-A summary of the Foundation's split-interest agreements follows.
+A summary of the Foundation's split-interest agreements is as follows:

-For the years ended June 30, 2022 and 2021, \$380,018 and \$1,741,045, respectively, was included in contribution revenue relating to new split-interest agreements.
+For the years ended June 30, 2023 and 2022, \$225,596 and \$380,018, respectively, was included in contribution revenue relating to new split-interest agreements.